unstoppabledomains/dev-docs/partner/domain-actions-guides/overview.md

 Unstoppable Domains provides the Domain Actions API for conveniently generating the transactions you need to perform to interact with a domain on the blockchain, saving you the burden of forming them on the client.

-The Domain Actions API provides a convenient and efficient way for Partners to perform transactions on the blockchain (e.g., update domain records, configure reverse resolution, or transfer domain ownership) with a single API request without having to handle the details themselves.
+With the Domain Actions API, Partners can quickly and efficiently perform transactions on the blockchain (e.g., update domain records, configure reverse resolution, or transfer domain ownership) with a single API request without having to handle the complex details themselves.

 <!-- The following diagram shows the general process between the Partner and Unstoppable Domains when using the Domain Actions API. -->